viruscamp/babel-plugin-transform-imports/README.md

 ```

 *Note: this plugin is not restricted to the react-bootstrap and lodash
 libraries.
-You may use it with any library.
-Besides, it support advanced configuration to apply transformation in your project structure.*
+You may use it with any library.*

 ## That's stupid, why would you do that?